Did you know?

 In terms of employment, 58% of people aged 15 to 64 in Italy have a paid job, below the OECD employment average of 65%.
 Some 68% of men are in paid work, compared with 48% of women.
 This suggests that women encounter difficulties in balancing work and family life.
 People in Italy work 1 752 hours a year, lower than the OECD average of 1 765 hours.
 Another key measure, however, is how many people work very long hours.
 Almost 4% of employees work very long hours, less than the OECD average of 9%, with 5% of men working very long hours compared with just 2% for women.

 Having a good education is an important requisite for finding a job.
 In Italy, 56% of adults aged 25-64 have earned the equivalent of a high-school degree, below the OECD average of 75%.
 There is little difference between men and women, as 55% of men have successfully completed high-school compared with 57% of women.
-In terms of the quality of the education system, the average student scored 490 in reading literacy, maths and science in the OECD’s Programme for International Student Assessment (PISA), higher than the OECD average of 497.
+In terms of the quality of the education system, the average student scored 490 in reading literacy, maths and science in the OECD’s Programme for International Student Assessment (PISA), lower than the OECD average of 497.
 On average in Italy, girls outperformed boys by 6 points, less than average OECD gender gap of 8 points.

 In terms of health, life expectancy at birth in Italy is almost 83 years, three years higher than the OECD average of 80 years.
 Life expectancy for women is 85 years, compared with 80 for men.
 The level of atmospheric PM10 – tiny air pollutant particles small enough to enter and cause damage to the lungs – is 20.6 micrograms per cubic meter, slightly higher than the OECD average of 20.1 micrograms per cubic meter.
 Italy could do better in terms of water quality, as 80% of people say they are satisfied with the quality of their water, below the OECD average of 84%.